 Because so many visitors now tour New Zealand by camper, campgrounds are often crowded in summer.
 Most campgrounds also offer cabins, which usually contain self-catering kitchens and baths and offer excellent value for money.

-Department of Conservation campsites are often situated in remote and very beautiful locations.
+Department of Conservation campsites are often situated in remote and beautiful locations.
 They have few facilities and most operate on an honesty basis, although wardens do visit in peak season.
 DOC also operates basic, self-catering huts on hiking trails.< Show Less